-Without this information, employees are simply making it up as they go along or reacting to events as they unfold rather that proactively making the “right” things happen.
-It has been said that once you add your first employee, you’ve already entered the realm of differing opinions and perceptions about what needs to get done and by when.
-The sad fact is that most employee stress is directly related to their own confusion about their role, how they are performing in this role, whether or not they feel part of something bigger than themselves, and how they plug into the big picture of the company and its success.
-Additionally, when employees don’t have this information they tend to jump to flawed conclusions that hinder progress.
+Without this information, employees are simply making it up as they go along or reacting to events as they unfold rather than proactively making the “right” things happen.
+It has been said that once you add your first employee, you’ve already entered the realm of differing opinions and perceptions about what needs to be done and by when.
+The sad fact is that most employee stress is related to their own confusion about their role, how they are performing in this role, whether they feel part of something bigger than themselves, and how they plug into the big picture of the company and its success.
+Additionally, when employees don’t have this information, they tend to jump to flawed conclusions that hinder progress.

 Leaders have every opportunity to address basic communication issues on a consistent and regular basis.
 Jack Welch is famous for saying that he would repeat the vision, values, and direction of the company so often that he would often feel sick at the sound of his own voice saying the same thing; but it worked.
-People, knew where the company was going and why, what it stood for and how they fit into the culture and big picture.
+People knew where the company was going and why, what it stood for and how they fit into the culture and big picture.
 Moreover, many people who were only outside observers of the company could often provide you with much of this information as well.
-Jack was a master communicator and this offers an excellent example of a leader providing a high level of clarity for the average employee and stakeholder.
+Jack was a master communicator, and this offers an excellent example of a leader providing clarity for the average employee and stakeholder.

-The question you have to ask yourself is this – if someone can achieve reasonable clarity running a global company with hundreds of thousands of employees, then why can’t we do the same thing within our own small company?
+The question you must ask yourself is this – “If someone can achieve reasonable clarity running a global company with hundreds of thousands of employees, then why can’t we do the same thing within our own small company?”
 It is all about commitment and discipline.
 As the saying goes, “If you don’t know where you are going, then any road can take you there.”
-The compounding problem is that everyone involved with the company will also be on a different journey.
+The compounding problem is that everyone involved with the company will also be on their own often different journey.

 - The One Thing book excerpts (capacity-building.com)

 - What can people expect from you as a leader? (leaderchat.org)